kailash-manasarovar/statement/docs/timeline/2024/february.md

     police about it.
 They told me there was no case and that musicians couldn't be cyber stalkers too!
 I believe I am in danger as this teacher has local criminal family connections and has threatened me with violence in the past.
 I believe this is why no-one talks to me too.
-I just want to play the piano and it is my right as a tax-paying citizen of Denia and of the EU.
+I just want to play the piano and it is my right as a tax-paying citizen of Dénia and of the EU.
 I feel like I am afforded no human rights as they have harassed and discriminated me due to my gender and my right to say no to the romantic advances of a man in a position of authority.